ddnexus/pagy/docs/toolbox/methods/nav_tag.md

   - Tags
 ---

-This method takes the Pagy object and returns the HTML string with the pagination links, which are wrapped in a `nav` tag and are ready to use in your view.
+`nav_tag` returns an HTML string containing pagination links, wrapped in a `nav` tag, ready to be used in your view.
 For example:

 ![nav_tag (:bootstrap style)](/assets/images/bootstrap_nav.png){width=300}